 Conclusion

-Relative dating and radioactive dating are powerful tools that allow us to unravel the mysteries of Earth's past.
-While relative dating provides a framework for understanding the sequence of events, radioactive dating provides the numerical ages that anchor that framework.
+Relative dating and radioactive dating are powerful tools that help us unravel the mysteries of Earth's past.
+Which means while relative dating provides a framework for understanding the sequence of events, radioactive dating provides the numerical ages that anchor that framework.
 By using these techniques in combination, geologists can construct a detailed timeline of Earth's history, providing insights into the evolution of life, the changing climate, and the dynamic processes that have shaped our planet.
-The next time you look at a rock, remember the stories it holds, waiting to be deciphered through the lens of geological dating.
+The next time you look at a rock, remember the stories it holds, waiting to be deciphered through the lens of geological dating It's one of those things that adds up..